SABS-R3-Epidemiology/transmission-heterogeneity-results/README.md

 1. `australia_data` - to parse Australia's data
 2. `hawaii_data` - to parse Hawaii's data
 3. `new_zealand_data` - to parse New Zealand's data
-4. `ontario` - to parse Ontario's data
+4. `ontario_data` - to parse Ontario's data

-For example, to parse Australia's data, type the following command in the terminal.
+For example, to parse Australia's data:
 ```bash
 make australia_data
 ```